bbannier/spicy-course/src/prerequisites.md

 locally in Visual Studio Code and install the recommended plugins, or open it directly in a Github Codespace from the Github repository view.

-To install Spicy plugin development dependencies execute the following commands:
+To install Spicy plugin development dependencies in the playground environment execute the following commands:

 ```console
 apt-get update